-2. Persistent Use of Contaminated Cell Lines
+Persistent Use of Contaminated Cell Lines

-Misidentified and contaminated cell lines have been described as the most compelling quality-control issue confronting the research community (11).
+Misidentified and contaminated cell lines have been described as the most compelling quality-control issue confronting the research community (9).
 “False” cell lines have already been unwittingly used in several thousands of potentially misleading reports.
 In this study, we use text analysis of publications and patents to assess the scope and history of false cell line use from 2001-2015.
-We built a database of manuscripts from PubMed, SCOPUS, and the U.S. Patent Office, which we searched using string matching for mentions of the 3508 cell lines named in the International Cell Line Authentication Committee (ICLAC) inventory (6) (See Supplementary Materials).
+We built a database of manuscripts from PubMed, SCOPUS, and the U.S. Patent Office, which we searched using string matching for mentions of the 3,508 cell lines named in the International Cell Line Authentication Committee (ICLAC) inventory (10) (See Supplementary Materials).
 The ICLAC characterized each cell line as false - if it was contaminated or misidentified - or reliable - if intact.
 We categorized each manuscript in the database as either false (if any false cell line was cited) or reliable (if only reliable cell lines were cited).
-We divided the number of false articles by the total number each year to calculate the percentage of false manuscripts from 2001-2015, shown in Figure 1.
+We divided the number of false manuscripts by the total number each year to calculate the percentage of false manuscripts from 2001-2015, shown in Figure 1.
 The number of peer reviewed publications citing false cell lines decreased, while the percentage of U.S. patents increased.

-Previous studies, although limited by the number of cell lines they took into a consideration, show a <10% of false manuscripts authors acknowledged they were aware of contamination (10).
+Previous studies, although limited by the number of cell lines they took into a consideration, show a <10% of false manuscripts authors acknowledged they were aware of contamination (11).
 Due to the large number of manuscripts and patents in our database, it was impossible to go manually through each one as it was done in the previous studies.
 However, following the methodology described in Supplementary Materials, we estimated less than 10% of patents and 18% of manuscripts acknowledged that they knowingly used misidentified or cross-contaminated cell lines in their research.